Shoji Oguma

-Shoji Oguma (大熊 正二 born July 22, 1951 in Koriyama, Japan) is a Japanese former professional boxer who held the WBC and Lineal titles in the Flyweight division.
+Shoji Oguma (大熊 正二 born July 22, 1951) is a Japanese former professional boxer who held the WBC and Lineal titles in the Flyweight division.

 Professional career

 Oguma turned pro in 1970 and in 1974 won the WBC Flyweight Title by winning a split decision over Betulio González.
 He lost the title three months later in his first defense against Miguel Canto.
 In 1976, Oguma challenged WBA Flyweight champion Alfonso Lopez but lost a majority decision.
 In 1978 he landed a rematch with WBC Flyweight champion Canto but came up short with a split decision loss.
 Later that year he fought his third bout with Canto, and this time lost a more clear unanimous decision to complete their trilogy.

 In 1979 he rematched WBA Flyweight champion Gonzalez and the result was a draw.
 Later that year they fought a rematch and Gonzalez came up with the victory via a 12th-round KO in their third match.